 Maybe it’s well known in certain circles that you can get many of our (U.S.) prescription-only drugs over the counter in Mexico, but not in my circle of cat ladies and writers who don’t change out of their pajamas for days on end.
 And now that I’m reading more about it (google Viagra at your own risk), I’m seeing that heading south to buy certain sickeningly overpriced medications at lower prices is a thing people do.
 Is this the international drug crisis I keep hearing about?
 Guys, you’ve got nothing to worry about–it’s just boner pills!

 But my first thought: this isn’t over the counter… at a pharmacy.
-This is the airport convenient store.
+This is the airport convenience store.
 I guess I just hadn’t fully realized the differences in international drug policies and how something so strictly regulated here in America could be so casually available in other countries that you can pick it up along with your Cheez-Its and your Twix bar and the foreign plug adapter you forgot to pack.

 HAVE YOU EXPERIENCED ANY OF THESE THINGS THAT SHOCKED ME IN MEXICO?
 HAVE SOMETHING NEW TO ADD?